clearlinux/clear-linux-documentation/source/clear_containers.rst

 * **No bootloader required** speeds up initial booting of a machine.
 * **Direct kernel boot** -- The hypervisor can boot the kernel directly as an uncompressed ELF binary.
-Although the kernel image is slightly larger than a compressed one, it ends up being faster to read and boot the larger file than it is to uncompress and boot the slightly smaller file.
+Although the kernel image is slightly larger than a compressed one, it is faster to read and boot the larger file than it is to uncompress and boot the slightly smaller file.